Skip to main content

 • Inability to wake or stay awake

-These are not all possible symptoms.
-Please call your medical provider for any other symptoms that are severe or concerning to you.
+These are not all possible indications of a medical emergency, Call 9-1-1 or your health care provider for any any other documents that are severe or concerning to you.

-Guidance for Symptoms Not Due to a Specific Disease, Following a Negative COVID Test
+Guidance for Symptoms Not Due to a Specific Disease

 Child or staff must stay home?